SaffronG/Final-Project-Ream-of-Data-structures/README.md

 # Final-Project-Ream-of-Data-structures
-A simple console-based adventure game that implements many of the data structures often used in computer science
+A simple console-based adventure game that implements many of the data structures used in computer science

 <hr>